 As more renewable generation and distributed energy resources enter the system, the existing design of the RCM might not be adequate to ensure resources with fast responses are available to arrest sudden increases or decreases in supply and demand.
-This is because the price signal for the adequacy capacity product does not account for the ability of the capacity procured to control short-term variations in supply and demand (see section 4.2).
-If a flexibility capacity mechanism is developed, battery storage is expected to receive revenue for this purpose from that mechanism.
+This is because the price signal for the adequacy capacity product does not account for the ability of the capacity procured to control short-term variations in supply and demand (see section 3.2).
+If a flexibility capacity procurement mechanism is developed, battery storage is expected to receive revenue for this purpose from that mechanism.

 Figure 6 depicts the main price signals in the market after the inclusion of a flexibility capacity product.
 There might be overlaps between the current capacity product, which provides for system adequacy to meet peak demand, and ramping flexibility capacity, and so care is needed to avoid double counting capacity payments.
 For example, in the future when the supply of the adequacy capacity product is well in excess of what the system needs to meet peak demand, the adequacy product price should decrease to discourage additional entry to provide the adequacy capacity product.
-Despite an excess of capacity products, the flexibility capacity product price must increase to drive investment in flexibility capacity if the system requires additional flexibility.
+Despite an excess of capacity products, the flexibility capacity if the system requires additional flexibility.

-56 Energy Policy Western Australia, 2022, Reserve Capacity Mechanism Review Working Group, (online).
+&lt;sup>72 Energy Policy WA, 2022, Reserve Capacity Mechanism Review Working Group, (online).